-COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Explain various components and formation of Blood, its cellular components and their function.
-CO 2 Demonstrate the total count of RBCs, WBCs and Hb level and comprehend blood disorders.
-CO 3 Be familiar with diagnostic tests performed in the pathological laboratories and recall their clinical significance.
-CO 4 Apply for professional DMLT courses as well as utilize this knowledge in research.
-CO 5 Explain the components of immune system and its function in the protection of the body.
-CO 6 Give the reasons for Rheumatoid arthritis as an autoimmune disease, SCID and AIDS as immunodeficiency disease and describe various antigen-antibody reactions for diagnostic tests, type of vaccine and role of adjuvant in vaccine.
-CO 7 Explain the role of immune components in organ transplantation, cancer treatment and recall the concept of Immunomodulation and will be able to do research in it.
+COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Explain various components and formation of Blood, its cellular components, and their function.
+CO 2 Explain the components of immune system and its function in the protection of the body CO 3 Describe various diagnostic tests performed in the pathological laboratories and recall their clinical significance.
+CO 4 Give the reasons for prescribed autoimmune disease, immunodeficiency disease and describe various antigen-antibody reactions for diagnostic tests, type of vaccine and role of adjuvant in vaccine.
+CO 5 Demonstrate the total count of RBCs, WBCs and Hb level and correlate with blood disorders.

 RUSZOO502 Title: Haematology and Immunology Credits: 2.5

 Unit I Basic Haematology 15 lectures

 Composition of blood - Plasma &formed elements

 Blood volume - Total quantity and regulation,

 Haemorrhage

-Plasma proteins - 46,
+Plasma proteins -

 Inorganic constituents, respiratory gases, organic

-constituents other than proteins (include internal secretions, antibodies and
+constituents other than proteins

+(include internal secretions, antibodies and
-enzymes)

-RBCs -
+enzymes) RBCs -)

 Structure and functions, abnormalities in

 structure, total count, variation in number;

 types of anaemia and genetic disorders; ESR

 Haemoglobin -

 Structure, formation and degradation, role in transport

-of oxygen and carbon dioxide (Chloride shift and Bohr's effect);types of haemoglobin (foetal, adult and
+of oxygen and carbon dioxide (Chloride shift and

+Bohr's effect);types of haemoglobin (foetal, adult and

 sickle)

-WBCs -Types of leukocytes and function; total count
+WBCs -Types of leukocytes and function; total

-and variation in number; leucopoiesis and leukaemia

-and its types.
+count and variation in number; leucopoiesis and leukaemia and its types.

 Blood clotting -Thrombocytes; factors and

 mechanism of coagulation; anticoagulants; formation

 of blood platelets (thrombopoiesis); clotting

-mechanism; bleeding and clotting time; failure of clotting mechanism; haemophilia and purpura
+mechanism; bleeding and clotting time; failure of

-Clothing mechanism, naemophilia and purpura
+clotting mechanism; haemophilia and purpura

 Unit II Applied Haematology 15 lectures

-0.000 Introduction to Applied Haematology
+Introduction to Applied Haematology

-Definition, scope and brief introduction of

-basic branches: clinical, microbiological
+Definition, scope and brief introduction of basic branches: clinical,

-and forensic haematology
+microbiological and forensic

+haematology

-09//.
-Diagnostic techniques used in haematology
+0.0, Diagnostic techniques used in haematology

-160 Microscopic examination of blood: For detection of blood consers (Lymphome)
+Microscopic examination of blood: For

-detection of blood cancers (Lymphoma, Myeloma); infectious diseases (Malaria,
+detection of blood cancers (Lymphoma,

+Myeloma); infectious diseases (Malaria,

 Filariasis, Leishmaniasis);

 hemoglobinopathies (Sickle-cell,

 Thalassemia)

-Coagulopathies: Diagnostic methods
+Coagulopathies: Diagnostic methods (haomorphilia and purpura)

 (haemophilia and purpura)

-Microbiological examination: Blood culture: